Josep Pedrals i Urdàniz

 Josep Pedrals i Urdàniz (Barcelona, 13 January 1979) is a Spanish poet and rhapsodist.
 He is a personality in the world of poetry reading in the Catalan Countries.
 He has also contributed to various mass media, including the Avui newspaper, Catalunya Ràdio or the magazines El Temps, Paper of Vidre and Bossa Nova.
-In the music dimension, in 2007 he carried through the hip-hop show Endoll, along with Guillamino.
-Before he had acted with "Explosión Bikini" and he is currently working with the band Els Nens Eutròfics.
+As a musician, in 2007 he staged the hip-hop show Endoll, together with Guillamino.
+He performed with Explosión Bikini and Els Nens Eutròfics.